 He turned and disappeared around the front end of the bar.
 And Kierah’s stomach kept on sinking.
-On any other night, news that she’d have to fill in as a server would have been the worst thing she could imagine.
-She’d have protested, have done anything to stay hidden in the kitchen instead of parading around interacting with the patrons.
-She’d always hated talking to people, pretending to like them; she’d much rather stay behind the scenes.
+On any other night, knowing she’d have to be a server would have been the worst fate she could imagine.
+She’d always hated talking to people, pretending to like them; she’d much rather stay in the kitchen, behind the scenes.

 Right now, though, the assignment paled in comparison to the knowledge that Zera wasn’t there.

 She looked for a clock, hoping maybe she was just early.
 Or maybe Zera was just late.
 Closing her eyes, she quickly pulled on her apron, until she remembered Sirvan wanted her out at the bar.
 She felt dizzy.

 Kierah barely spoke to anyone, receding into shock and fear as the reality set in.
 Zera wasn’t ever going to show up again.

 “Sirvan,” she approached him after the last patrons had left.
 “I need my pay.”

 Her boss looked disgustedly amused.
 “That’s the longest string of words you’ve said all night.”
 He paused.
 “Why.”